Frustrated in Christian Calling?

 8. What seemingly impossible things would God need to do in order for you to fulfill your dream?
 (What is GOD'S part of doing your dream?)

-• What is beyond your own control about accomplishing your dream?
+- What is beyond your own control or ability in accomplishing your dream?

-• What doubts do you have about your own ability to carry out the dream?
+- What doubts do you have about your ability to carry out the dream, and what do you hear from God about that?

 9. What does God want to say to you as you talk with Him about your dream?

-• Tell God all about your dream, including all of the stuff above.
+- Tell God all about your dream, including all eight items above.
 Ask Him if He does indeed approve of your dream.
-Often, when we become passionate about doing something, we discover that God has created us to fulfill desires such as these.
+Often, when we become passionate about something, we discover that God has created us to fulfill those desires.

-• If you don't hear a clear yes or no from God about whether to pursue your dream—and you are truly open to His answer—He is probably giving you the freedom to choose!
+- If you don't hear a clear yes or no from God about whether to pursue your dream—and you are truly open to His answer—He may be giving you the freedom to choose!

-Click this blog to learn more about how to grow in your ability to have back-and-forth conversations with God: Conversation with God.
+Grow your ability to have back-and-forth conversations with God.

 To get ideas about how the nine steps above apply to your own Christian calling, see the three examples below of when I became frustrated in my Christian calling.